prithvi-sharma/ShubhMuhurat/README.md

 - Use it as a helpful guide rather than an absolute rule
 - Always remember, best time is when YOU start!

+## Update Ideas 💡
+- <strong>Auto Light/Dark Mode</strong> : <i>Consideration Phase</i>

-Let me know what you think — if you wanna discuss about this, always keen : mail@prithvisharma.com
+Let me know what you think — if you have any ideas for features, always keen : mail@prithvisharma.com

 Thanks for reading.
 See ya o/